 Diana also runs interactive workshops on the story in which participants act out some of the scenes.

-The author of three poetry collections, Diana’s poems have also appeared in numerous magazines in the UK and USA, including 'Orbis', 'Tears in the Fence', ‘Kindred Spirit’, 'Mankato Review', 'Northern New England Review' ‘Parabola’ and Ecozone@:European Journal of Literature, Culture and Environment from Leiden University, The Netherlands, as well as in several anthologies, including ‘Soul of the Earth: The Awen Anthology of Eco-Spiritual Poetry’ edited by Jay Ramsay, published by Awen Press, UK December 2010; ‘Poet Showcase: anthology of New Hampshire Poets’ edited by Alice B Fogel and Sidney Hall, published by Hobblebush Books, NH November 2015 and most recently 'Diamond Cutters: visionary poets in America, Britain and Oceania' from Tayen Lane, CA August 2016.
+The author of three poetry collections, 'Sea of Glass' (Diamond Press), 'To the End of the Night' (Northwoods Press) and 'Between Two Worlds' (Chrysalis Poetry), Diana’s poems have also appeared in numerous magazines in the UK and USA, including 'Orbis', 'Tears in the Fence', ‘Kindred Spirit’, 'Mankato Review', 'Northern New England Review' ‘Parabola’ and Ecozone@:European Journal of Literature, Culture and Environment from Leiden University, The Netherlands, as well as in several anthologies, including ‘Soul of the Earth: The Awen Anthology of Eco-Spiritual Poetry’ edited by Jay Ramsay, published by Awen Press, UK December 2010; ‘Poet Showcase: anthology of New Hampshire Poets’ edited by Alice B Fogel and Sidney Hall, published by Hobblebush Books, NH November 2015 and most recently 'Diamond Cutters: visionary poets in America, Britain and Oceania' from Tayen Lane, CA August 2016.

 Diana's first novel, 'The Curve of the Land' from Skylight Press draws on extensive research into the megalithic sites of Britain and follows the journey of a woman in contemporary society seeking to reconnect to an ancient land and share in its spiritual topography